Online MS in Arts Administration & Museum Leadership

 Residency

-The program admits students in the Fall and Spring terms.
+The program admits students in the Fall term.
 Students starting in the fall attend an on-campus residency which lets you meet your classmates, interact with the program director, and experience Philadelphia’s art and museum scene through lectures and group outings.
-An optional one-day on-campus orientation is available for students starting in the spring.
 The remaining coursework is all completed online.

 MASTER’S OF ARTS ADMINISTRATION & MUSEUM LEADERSHIP PROGRAM FEATURES